the-turing-way/the-turing-way/book/content/reproducible_environments/02/package-management.md

 conda list
 ```

-To check if a particular package is installed
+To check if a particular package is installed, for example, `scipy` in this case:

 ```
 conda list scipy